pericoel21/allGuardsmanRPG/system-dev/design-considerations.md

 ### Why Roll Under?
 - I like not having to set a specific difficulty class (like in many d20 systems).
 - I also like having some variation on what number is the target for each action, given a set character (as compared to a fixed DC like in IC RPG).

-### Why d100?
+### Why d12?
-- I love having the tens number determine the degree of success.
-- I want to have a big number on the stats, so I can use several dice type as Stat Damage.
+I love having a roll that determines both if it is successful or not, and the Tier of success.
+I started with a d100 system, but I don't see the point on having so many degrees of progression.
+With a d12 I get enough variation on the rolls to create a whole Tier of Success system.
+A die like d20 has too big of a result in some cases.
+The idea is to have PCs that roll a d12 and compare with a 3 to 8 range (usually).
+This gives a 1-8 Tier of Success range that can be augmented with tags.

 ### Why Black Jack?
-- I think humans like rolling big numbers.
+I think humans like rolling big numbers.
+Bigger is better in this system.
+But also too big is bad.
+It feels like a balancing act.

 ## On Stats
 > See [[pc-stats]]
 ### Why those Stats?